arubhardwaj/Gravity-model-paper/README.md

 Regression and gravity model R file has all codes on the panel regressions and gravity models.
 Plot R file is of figures I made for visualizing.
 They are mentioned in my paper, though image file is not available here.

+# Data
+It also includes 2 data files, I scaped from various sources for my analysis.